tagohd/mono/Items/Legendary Artifacts/The Legendary Artifacts.md

+---
+IncludeInTable: False
+---
 %%
 Sudosays:: Maybe they're like the Infinity Stones?
+Also added DATAVIEW
 #minorChange #unseenByLun
 %%
 # About